FiltersBy-Erazure/PD2-Loot-Filter/README.md

 - **Unique Items**
   - Low-value unique items will show but not notify upon drop
 - **Magic and Rare Items:**
+  - Select exceptional and elite-tier magic/rare armors and weapons (particularly non-ethereal weapons) are hidden past specific level thresholds.
+  - Rare class items are hidden unless your character is playing that class
   - Rare arrows and bolts are hidden unless your character is an Amazon
-  - Rare class items are hidden unless your character is playing that class
   - Magic class items are hidden (except for specific eth assassin claws)
   - Magic amulets are hidden
 - **Set Items:**